cakephp/docs/en/development/errors.rst

 is used to catch uncaught exceptions from controllers and other parts of your application.

+i am thinking of backporting the IntegrationTestCase to 2.x.
+That would save me quite some upgrading time later on for the 2.x projects regarding the controller tests

 .. _error-configuration:

 Error & Exception Configuration